mosip/inji-vc-renderer-ios-swift/README.md

 #### API

-- `replacePlaceholders(from: vcJsonString)` - expects the Verifiable Credential as parameter and returns the replaced SVG Template.
+- `renderSvg(from: vcJsonString)` - expects the Verifiable Credential as parameter and returns the replaced SVG Template.
     - `vcJsonData` - VC Downloaded in stringified format.